irr223/irr223.github.io/index.md

 1. I love playing spikeball, basketball
 2. I've been going to the gym consistantly for over a year now and love it
-3. Big Breaking Bad fan
+3. I love Breaking Bad

 ---
 <!-- Remove above link if you don't want to attibute -->